About the Performance

 May I use a camera or recording device?

 Sorry, no. “How about smartphones?”
 Still no. “And what about…” Nope.
-Photography and recording of any kind is strictly prohibited.
+Photography and recording of any kind are strictly prohibited.
 Even without a flash, photography and recording disrupts our performers—the dancers can see it!
 It also interferes with other audience members trying to enjoy the performance.
 And it’s a violation of copyright laws.
 Theater staff and security personnel take this very seriously.

 What is your scalper policy?